 About This Project

 Whitebark pine trees are a keystone species in alpine ecosystems across the American west.
 They have been a candidate for listing under the Endangered Species Act since 2011.
 Their seeds’ high caloric content sustain grizzly bears and Clark’s nutcrackers, and the trees modify snowmelt patterns in arid, high-alpine ecosystems.
-We will map live whitebark pines in Glacier National Park to serve as a baseline for analyzing change over time of “ghost forests”.
+We will map whitebark pines in Glacier National Park to serve as a baseline for analyzing change over time of “ghost forests”.

 Browse Other Projects on Experiment

 Something's fishy: the effects of non-native rainbow trout farming on Neotropical cloud forest streams